 DAG Pipeline API¶

-Two ways to run DAG pipelines:
+Two ways to run dependency-aware work:

 - CLI (